 There are strings of chillis, ornamental teaspoons, fans and many tiny paintings, all crammed in and reminiscent of a bowerbird nest.
 When you nab a spot at the busy bar you’ll never run out of conversation; all you have to do is look at the wall.

-There’s much more to talk about than just the décor though.
-Chef Matt McConnell has applied his travel experiences to an array of sharing plate morsels from yellow tail kingfish pancetta to grilled veal tongue with broad bean labneh.
+There’s much more to talk about than just the decor though.
+Chef Matt McConnell has applied his travel experiences to an array of sharing plates, from yellow tail kingfish pancetta to grilled veal tongue with broad bean labneh.
 These produce-inspired dishes are served with Iberian flair.

 Don’t be fooled by the short-ish menu.
 If you take a moment with the chatty waiters you’ll be astounded by a long list of specials that doubles the list of offerings, and most items can be ordered by the half-serve.